-Your template sets the stage for the content in your newsletter and should be branded, organized, and consistent.
+Your template sets the stage for the content in your newsletter and should be branded, organised, and consistent.
 That way, it’s easy for your readers to both read and take action.
-Thankfully, you don’t have to be a designer to create a template; most automated marketing and email providers have customizable templates to help you get started.
+Thankfully, you don’t have to be a designer to create a template; most automated marketing and email providers have customisable templates to help you get started.

 Your template should align with your visual brand, which means it should include your business’s:

 Logo or business name.
 This should be in the header of your newsletter so readers immediately know who it’s from right when they open.

 Brand colours.
 However, it’s most important to stick with colours that are easy to read so be mindful.

 Fonts.
 If your branded font is simple and easy to read (think Arial or Helvetica), use it.
 Otherwise, stick to a single, legible font throughout (and please, no Comic Sans).